Pistonite/workex/packages/doc/src/concepts/bus.md

   be passed on the other side.
 The BUS will then be able to connect them, and give the first side a `Bar` proxy and the second side a `Foo` proxy
 - This means `Foo` cannot be connected to other interfaces, and only one `Foo-Bar` connection can be opened per BUS.
-The other direction can be opened on the same bus, but it's not recommended.
 - Other interfaces in the same protocol cannot be added to the same BUS.
 For example, if the CLI tool processed 4 interfaces (2 pairs), only one of those 2 pairs can be added to a BUS.
   - i.e. one pair per protocol.